|

 Exploring the Impact of Medicare's Post-Acute Care Transfer Payment Policy on Rural Hospitals

-Describes a change in Medicare post-acute transfer payment policy and its impact on rural and urban hospitals.
-Includes data on the financial impact and hospital discharge behavior before and after the change.
-A full report is also available.
+This policy analysis brief describes a change in Medicare post-acute transfer payment policy and its impact on rural and urban hospitals.
+It includes data on the financial impact and hospital discharge behavior before and after the change. -

 Rural Implications of Medicare's Post-Acute Care Transfer Payment Policy